royeo/ideas/README.md

 	* wechat applet - every day todo

-	* go package - Find the modified go code in the git commit and the code that depends on them
+	* go package - find the modified go code in the git commit and the code that depends on them